jaberg/proceedings-2010/papers/bergstra/paper.rst

     print "target values for D", D[1]
     print "prediction on D", predict(D[0])

-Our example concludes (Figure 4) by using the functions ``train`` and ``predict`` to fit the logistic regression model.
+Our example concludes by using the functions
+``train`` and ``predict`` to fit the logistic regression model.
 Our data ``D`` in this example is just four random vectors and labels.
 Repeatedly calling the ``train`` function (lines 27-28) fits